couchbaselabs/Linq2Couchbase/docs/serialization-converters.md

 ## Custom Serialization Libraries

 `ISerializationConverter<T>` implementations can also be used with custom serialization libraries.
 To support this, you should implement a customer `ISerializationConverterProvider`.
-This interface can return a custom `ISerializationConverter` for a particular member, altering query generation behavior when this member is used in a N1QL query.
+This interface can return a custom `ISerializationConverter` for a particular member, altering query generation behavior when this member is used in a SQL++ query.

 ```cs
 services.AddCouchbase(options => {